oxyyx/micro/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-For development;
+## Development

-1. Make sure you have NodeJS installed on your local system
+ 1. Make sure you have Node JS installed locally.
  2. Install Node/static file dependencies using `npm install` and `bower install`
  3. Make your changes
-4. Start Phoenix as described abovee.
+ 4. Start Phoenix as described above.

+Gulp is included for running/compiling the custom Bootstrap files.

 Ready to run in production?
 Please [check the official Phoenix Framework deployment guides](http://www.phoenixframework.org/docs/deployment).